bbauska/Coursera-Bootstrap/readme.md

 We explored the navbar nav already in the previous module.

-In this lecture, we\'re going to explore nav tabs and nav pills in a bit more detail.
+In this lecture, we&apos;re going to explore nav tabs and nav pills in a bit more detail.

-And the exercise that follows this, we\'ll look at how we make use of this to create a navigation structure for our web page.
+And the exercise that follows this, we&apos;ll look at how we make use of this to create a navigation structure for our web page.

 Tabs and pills provide an interesting navigation structure for our web